 What does a baby look like at 12 weeks?

-They’ll start to look a little more ‘human’, but they’ve still got a long way to go with growing!
+You’ll be pleased to know that by week 12, your baby will start to look a little more ‘human’, but they’ve still got a long way to go with growing!

 Yes, although they’ll be teeny-tiny, baby’s limbs will be formed, along with their nervous system, circulation, and organs.